Wait before you throw away that old toothbrush! Check out these 12 ways to use a toothbrush for cleaning.

 6. Clean jewelry

 Combine warm (almost hot) water with dish soap and soak your diamond rings in it for about 30 minutes.
 Gently brush the stone with a very soft toothbrush and rinse with warm water.
 You can also use the toothbrush for cleaning the band around the stone.
-Toothbrushes can be used for cleaning other types of jewelry as well, like the chains on necklaces.
+Toothbrushes can be used for cleaning other types of jewelry as well, such as the chains on necklaces.

 7. Clean a keyboard

 My daughter’s keyboard has more crumbs in it than my toaster!
 I know, gross!
 But she’s a preteen who cannot tear herself away from animal videos on YouTube while eating.
 If you have a crumby keyboard, just use a toothbrush to clean it.
 Hold the keyboard upright and brush the keys from top to bottom.
-Of course you’ll want to clean it extensively with some rubbing alcohol to get the germs off.
+Of course, you’ll want to clean it extensively with some rubbing alcohol to get the germs off.
 Did you know that some keyboards are dirtier than the average toilet seat?
 Gross!!

 8. Clean window tracks